 If you consider keto, go for the version that includes lots of vegetables to make sure you’re getting enough fiber, and limit processed meats.
 Also, for many, dairy can cause issues so if you’re feeling bloated or gassy, skip the dairy and see if it improves.

-Also known as the “doable Keto,” low-carb can be effective for weight loss.
+Low-carb can be effective for weight loss.
 There’s no hard and fast definition of a low-carb diet, and usually this involves limiting daily carbohydrate intake to around 50-150 grams.
 And the carbs you’re eating are mainly from vegetables, and most pasta, breads, etc. are avoided.
 This has been shown to be effective for weight loss, and it actually helps to decrease appetite (also good for weight loss!).

 Low-carb has other health benefits as well, including lowering blood sugar, blood pressure, and triglycerides, which are a type of fat found in your blood, that, if levels are too high, can contribute to the hardening of your arteries.